LakshayD02/Online_Notes_Sharing_System/README.md

 7. **👍 Use the system:**
    Register a new account, log in, and begin uploading and categorizing your notes!

-## 📞 **Contact**

-For any questions or issues, feel free to open an issue on GitHub or contact the repository owner.

 ---

 Enjoy sharing and organizing your notes! 📚✨